raptatinha/automation-one/README.md

 # Setup

-npm install
+`npm install`

 # Running

-You need to start the application mentioned on the 'Technology' session, and run its `drop-db` and `seed-db` comand.
+You need to start the application mentioned on the 'Technology' session, and run its `drop-db` and `seed-db` command.

 - `test:e2e` runs tests on chrome and firefox both headless
 - `test:e2e:chrome` runs tests on chrome headless